mpiress/BioMolExplorer/README.md

 > 5. **Scaffold Exploration**:   Analyzing each cluster's maximum common scaffold (i.e., centroid) introduces an added virtual screening level to understand compounds investigated in the data domain space.

-# 🎯 How to Configuring BioMolExplorer on Linux Systems
+# 🎯 How to BioMolExplorer on Linux Systems

 BioMolExplorer is designed to execute on Linux machines.
 Thus, the installation process presented uses directives associated with that operation system.